Elite Police

-The Elite Police (اشرافیہ پولیس), also known as the "Elite Police Force" or "Police Commandos", is a branch of the Punjab Police specializing in counter-terrorist operations and VIP security duties, as well as acting against serious crime and performing high-risk operations which can't be carried out by the regular police.
+The Elite Police (اشرافیہ پولیس), also known as the "Elite Police Force" or "Police Commandos", is a branch of the Punjab Police specializing in counter-terrorist operations and VIP security duties, as well as acting against serious crime and performing high-risk operations which cannot be carried out by the regular police.
 Within the Elite Police, a specialized sub-unit known as the Special Operations Unit (SOU) conducts high-risk missions, including operations against the Tehreek-e-Taliban Pakistan (TTP), criminal networks in districts such as Dera Ghazi Khan and Rahim Yar Khan, and other extreme security situations such as hostage-rescue or anti-hijacking operations.

 History

 The Elite Force was created on the order of the then Punjab Chief Minister Shahbaz Sharif in 1997-1998.

 In 2004, more funds were allocated for its expansion, and 5000 new personnel were inducted.
 The Elite Force was allocated to new checkpoints across Punjab intended to curb street crime.

 Their work drew attention in the wake of the 2009 attack on the Sri Lankan cricket team in Lahore.